cattyngmd/Nami/README.md

 **Nami** is a modular and lightweight anarchy client base built for PVE and automation.

-The 1.21.4 branch is outdated!

-Please do not use viafabric/viafabricplus on servers 1.21.4 or lower!

 Most popular Minecraft clients are closed-source, paid, and obfuscated, making them difficult to audit or trust.
 Some may include backdoors or malicious code.

 This project started as a clean, open-source alternative aiming to be transparent, secure, and easy to extend without relying on unsafe third-party clients.